In this section

 What are the symptoms of coarctation of the aorta?

-Coarctation of the aorta symptoms are caused by moderate to severe aortic narrowing of the aorta.
-The following are the most common symptoms of coarctation of the aorta.
-However, each child may experience symptoms differently, and only about 25% of cases have symptoms that are present immediately after birth.
-Symptoms may include:
+Coarctation of the aorta symptoms are caused by moderate to severe narrowing of the aorta.
+Each child may experience symptoms differently, and only about 25% of cases have symptoms that are present immediately after birth.
+The following are the most common coarctation of the aorta symptoms:

 - Pale skin